bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

   be lowered to an x86 `ADD` instruction with a register and an immediate.

-One could write something like the following in ISLE (simplified from the real code [here](https://github.com/bytecodealliance/wasmtime/blob/main/cranelift/codegen/src/isa/x64/lower.isle)):
+One can write something like the following in ISLE (simplified from the real code [here](https://github.com/bytecodealliance/wasmtime/blob/main/cranelift/codegen/src/isa/x64/lower.isle)):

 ```lisp